therealbytes/quadrosol/README.md

 # Quadrosol

-Quadrosol is a Solidity implementation of a quadtree that allows for fast spatial queries on a collection of points within a two-dimensional space.
+Quadrosol is a Solidity implementation of a quadtree that allows for fast spatial queries on a collection of points in 2D space.

 *This is Concrete app-chain implementation of quadrosol, see the* [`main`](https://github.com/therealbytes/quadrosol/tree/main) *branch for the regular solidity implementation.*